Rule For Reflecting Across X Axis

 Historical Context

 The study of geometric transformations dates back to ancient Greece, with mathematicians like Euclid exploring concepts of symmetry and congruence.
-However, the formalization of transformations within a coordinate system came much later, with the development of analytic geometry by René Descartes and Pierre de Fermat in the 17th century.
+That said, the formalization of transformations within a coordinate system came much later, with the development of analytic geometry by René Descartes and Pierre de Fermat in the 17th century.
 Their work provided a way to describe geometric shapes and transformations using algebraic equations, laying the groundwork for modern coordinate geometry.

 Essential Concepts